Last Updated on February 20, 2024 by Suzy

 What are the ticket prices?

-*Prices are subject to change and/or discounts online. *FREE for members of English Heritage or cheap.
+*free, for members of English Heritage or cheapu003cbru003e*Prices are subject to change and/or discounts online. *free, for members of English Heritage or cheap.
 An adult ticket without donation is £5.90, children agr 5-17 are £3.50.
-Under 5s are free, other pricing options are available including family tickets.
+Under 5s are free, , other pricing options are available including family tickets.

 Is there parking?

-There is free parking, the car park is relatively small.
+There is free, parking and the car park is relatively small.

 When are they open?